 6. Watering Your Coffee Plant

 The roots of coffee plants transport the water from the damp soil for its functioning.
-Thus, it is very important to give an adequate amount of water to your coffee plant.
+Thus, it is very important to give your coffee plant an adequate amount of water.

 Avoid overwatering your plant as well.
 Otherwise, the water will stay at the button if the pot doesn’t have drainage.
 It can destroy the plant as well.